-AT&T to offer rebate or exchange to recent iPhone 3GS buyersAlex Wagner - Deputy Managing Editor, News Desk
+AT&T to offer rebate or exchange to recent iPhone 3GS buyersAlex Wagner - Editorial Director of News and Content

 While many in the tech industry have been expecting Apple to announce a new iPhone at WWDC this week, not everyone knew about the announcement or wanted to wait.
 A leaked AT&T document shows that the carrier has a couple of options for those people that bought a new iPhone 3GS on or after May 7th.
 Customers will be able to get a $50 or $100 dollar rebate for their 16 GB or 32 GB 3GS, respectively, that will be credited to their next bill.
 The second option allows the customer to exchange their 3GS for an iPhone 4, paying for any applicable price difference.
 If you're planning on taking the option with the rebate, there are a couple of things you should know: